 and restaurant nearby.
 Arizona

-with a sterno can.
+with a Sterno can.
 My normal routine is

 to lay out my sleeping gear first before dark sets but I have an unpleasant